vaharoni/devops/docs/WorkingWithPython.md

 # Project configuration

-The monorepo uses uv as the python tool of choice for managing dependencies.
-It has features similar to bun, such as support for workspaces and scripts.
-After installing the tool, run the following in the monorepo root folder to setup the uv project:
+The monorepo uses `uv` as the python tool of choice for managing dependencies.
+It has features similar to `bun`, such as support for workspaces and scripts.
+After installing the tool, run the following in the monorepo root folder to setup the `uv` project:
 ```shell
 uv init
 ```